Hans Ernst Karl, Graf von Zieten: Early life

 He was born in Dechtow in the Margraviate of Brandenburg; he was not related to the Frederician general Hans Joachim von Zieten.

 He became an adjutant to the then lieutenant general, later field marshal, Count von Kalkreuth, who gained dubious fame in Prussian military history.
 He accompanied him during the campaigns on the Rhine, particularly the Battle of Kaiserslautern, and remained with him for a total of fourteen years.
 On December 7, 1793, he became a captain in the army, on November 11, 1799, he became inspection adjutant of the West and South Prussian cavalry inspection, and on June 12, 1800, he was promoted to major.
-In the meantime, he married Countess Josephine Clementine Berlo from a Luxembourg family on January 31, 1797, who was born on January 2, 1776.
+In the meantime, he married Countess Josephine Clementine von Berlo-Suys from a Luxembourg family on January 31, 1797, who was born on January 2, 1776.

 Napoleonic Wars

 Fourth Coalition

 After the Battle of Auerstädt, Kalkreuth sent him to negotiate a twelve-hour ceasefire with Davout for the burial of the dead and the evacuation of the wounded, which Davout, however, refused.
 During the Battle of Eylau, he commanded the 1st Hussar (Outpost) Brigade (4 squadrons of Württemberg Hussars, Fusilier Battalion Wakenitz, a half-mounted battery) and soon found the opportunity to demonstrate his talent as a commander.
 Promoted to lieutenant colonel on May 21, 1807, after the Battle of Friedland, he had to cover the retreat of L'Estocq's Corps on the road to Königsberg, suffering significant losses in his brigade.
 At Labiau, he engaged in a fierce battle on the 17th with the pursuing troops of Davout, which once again inflicted heavy losses and revealed serious deficiencies in his troops.

 On February 18, 1809, he became the commander of the first Silesian Hussar Regiment and was promoted to colonel on June 1, 1809.
 At that time, he was considered by Scharnhorst's to be a highly skilled and well-recommended officer (among others by L'Estocq's), which is why he was promoted out of turn.
 However, an instruction he issued on March 10, 1810, “for the troops attached to the line infantry,” revealed that he was not yet fully aligned with modern military concepts, as he showed only a limited understanding of the training of skirmishers.
 During the reorganization of the army, he was also sent to the commission under Scharnhorst's chairmanship for drafting the cavalry exercise regulations.